Maps between relatively hyperbolic spaces and between their boundaries: Introduction

 \begin{theorem} Suppose $G$ is finitely generated group with a word metric.
 Then the following are equivalent: \begin{itemize} \item $G$ is hyperbolic relative to some collection of virtually nilpotent subgroups, \item $G$ admits a polynomially distorted embedding into some truncated real hyperbolic space, and \item $G$ admits a subexponentially distorted embedding into some truncated real hyperbolic space. \end{itemize} \end{theorem} The inclusion $X \to \HH^n$ of a truncated real hyperbolic space $X$ into its ambient hyperbolic space is a coarse embedding (that is, a uniformly proper coarse Lipschitz map, Definition~\ref{def:poly-subexp-distortion}), but with exponential distortion.
 So if $G$ is hyperbolic relative to virtually nilpotent groups then the above theorem gives a coarse embedding of $G \to \HH^n$, which, as already mentioned, cannot be subexponentially distorted unless $G$ is hyperbolic.
 The general problem of which groups admit coarse embeddings into real hyperbolic spaces (with any distortion function) is also of interest, see work of Hume and the second author~\cite{Hume-Sisto-17-fat-bigons} and of Tessera~\cite{Tess-20-coarse-emb-amenable-hyp}; in the latter paper it is shown that the only amenable groups which coarsely embed into real hyperbolic spaces are the virtually nilpotent ones.

-The embedding in Theorem~\ref{thm:truncated-hyp-poly} is built in roughly the same way as Bonk--Schramm's result: one applies Assouad's embedding theorem to embed the boundary into some Euclidean space, and then extends the map inside using Theorem~\ref{thm:boundary-to-inside} (the stronger version of Theorem~\ref{thm:boundary-to-inside-simple}).
-Given such an embedding, to find the relatively hyperbolic structure on $G$ we use that a truncated real hyperbolic space is hyperbolic relative to the horospheres of the removed horoballs, and pull back the relatively hyperbolic structure to the embedded group (via Corollary~\ref{cor:polyembed-truncated-rel-hyp}, a consequence of Theorem \ref{sederh}).
+The embedding in Theorem~\ref{thm:truncated-hyp-poly} is built in roughly the same way as Bonk--Schramm's result: one applies Assouad's embedding theorem to embed the boundary into some Euclidean space, and then extends the map inside using Theorem~\ref{thm:boundary-to-inside} (the stronger version of Corollary~\ref{thm:boundary-to-inside-simple} which applies to relatively hyperbolic spaces such as a truncated real hyperbolic space).
+Given such an embedding, to find the relatively hyperbolic structure on $G$ we use that a truncated real hyperbolic space is hyperbolic relative to the horospheres of the removed horoballs, and pull back the relatively hyperbolic structure to the embedded group (via Corollary~\ref{cor:polyembed-truncated-rel-hyp}, a consequence of Theorem \ref{sederh} and work of Dru\c tu~\cite{Dr-relhyp-qiinv} relating `metric' relative hyperbolicity, `asymptotic tree-gradedness' in her terminology, to `algebraic' relative hyperbolicity).

-Theorem~\ref{thm:truncated-hyp-poly} and some consideration of the geometry of the horoballs motivates the following. \begin{question} Is a finitely generated group hyperbolic relative to some collection of virtually abelian subgroups if and only if the group admits a quasi-isometric embedding into some truncated real hyperbolic space? \end{question}
+Theorem~\ref{thm:truncated-hyp-poly} cannot be extended to quasi-isometric embeddings: if $G$ is a non-uniform lattice in $\text{Isom}(\C\HH^2)$ then a quasi-isometric embedding into a truncated real hyperbolic space would induce a quasi-isometric embedding of the real Heisenberg group with its Carnot metric into a Euclidean space, which is impossible.
+However, Theorem~\ref{thm:truncated-hyp-poly} and some consideration of the geometry of the horoballs motivates the following. \begin{question} Is a finitely generated group hyperbolic relative to some collection of virtually abelian subgroups if and only if the group admits a quasi-isometric embedding into some truncated real hyperbolic space? \end{question}

 \begin{remark} As this paper was being finished, in independent work Healy--Hruska released a preprint studying metric properties of boundaries of relatively hyperbolic groups~\cite{healy2020cusped}.
 Similar to us, they show that quasi-isometries of relatively hyperbolic groups extend to quasi-isometries of the cusped spaces and quasisymmetries of the Bowditch boundary \cite[Theorem 1.2]{healy2020cusped}.